psfblair/datomic_gen_server/README.md

 keys and values, which would otherwise require a lot of additional punctuation in Elixir.

+## Mocking Connections

+The `DatomicGenServer` module offers functions that allow you to create and use mock connections based on database snapshots.
+Mocking connections requires that
+the `:allow_datomic_mocking?` configuration parameter be set in the `:datomic_gen_server` application environment.

+The `mock` function saves a snapshot of the current database value using a key that you provide, and creates a new mock connection using that database as a starting point.
+Subsequent operations on the database will use that mock connection until you call either the `reset` or `unmock` functions.
+The `reset` function accepts a key and retrieves the database snapshot saved under that key; a new mock connection is created using that snapshot as the starting point.
+The `unmock` function reverts back to the real, live connection and database.

 ## Limitations

 This code has not been checked for possible injection vulnerabilities.
 Use at